swiss-ai-center/core-engine/docs/tutorials/implement-service.md

 INFO:     [2023-03-01 11:14:18,023]  [common_code.service.service]: Successfully announced to the engine
 ```

-Now, you can test the [Service](../reference/service.md) by sending a request to the engine.
+Now, you can test the [Service](../reference/service.md) by sending a request to the Core Engine.
 To do so, open your browser and navigate to the following URL: `http://localhost:8080/`.
 You should see the following page:

 ![image-rotate](../assets/screenshots/image-rotate.png)